MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Parameters

-*pstrFormat*<br/>
+*`pstrFormat`*\
 A pointer to a zero-terminated format string that defines the desired display.
-Setting this parameter to NULL will reset the control to the default format string for the current style.
+Setting this parameter to `NULL` will reset the control to the default format string for the current style.

 ### Return Value